-Philadelphia’s Independence Hall is flanked by two buildings, one is Congress Hall, where the country’s first congressional sessions took place, and the other is Old City Hall.
-It is actually the city’s second iteration of a city hall and it did not exclusively serve as such for much of its existence.
-Designed by David Evans Jr., in the Federalist style, Old City Hall was completed in 1791 and served this purpose until 1854.
-The current city hall was completed in 1901.
-Old City Hall shared space with the U.S. Supreme Court until 1800 when the federal capital moved to Washington D.C.
+Completed in 1901, Philadelphia’s Independence Hall is flanked by two buildings: Congress Hall, where the country’s first congressional sessions took place, and Old City Hall.
+That structure is the city’s second city hall and it did not exclusively serve as a seat of government for much of its history.
+Designed by David Evans Jr., in the Federalist style, Old City Hall was completed in 1791 and then shut down in 1854.
+Old City Hall shared space with the U.S. Supreme Court until 1800 when the federal capital moved the court to Washington D.C.
 It is part of the Independence Hall Complex which is contained within the larger Independence National Historical Park.

 Backstory and Context

 Philadelphia’s first city hall was located near the Delaware River on 2nd Street and was built during the lifetime of William Penn.
 Construction on the city’s second city hall, now known as Old City Hall, began in 1790 and was completed the next year.
 This simple building is an excellent example of Federalist architecture and features Palladian windows.
 The mayor’s office and council chamber were located on the second floor, while the first floor was home to the Mayor’s Court.
 However, it came to share space with the United States Supreme Court while Philadelphia served as the federal capital from 1790-1800.